How students earn the Award

 Stages of the Imperial Award

-We invite students to a student briefing session run by the Imperial Award team however they will expect that their Personal Tutor will have some knowledge of the Award.
+The Imperial Award team offer workshops to help students get up to speed however students will expect that their Personal Tutor have some knowledge of the Award.

 Document activities and experiences

 Registration gives your tutee access to a private online portfolio.
-Using a simple online form, they can add entries for all of their activities (e.g. being a student representative) and list the experiences gained from each activity.
+There, they can add entries for all of their activities (e.g. being a student representative, participating in a society) and list the experiences gained, and their reflections, from each activity.
 For example, being a student rep would be an activity which would lead to experiences of attending formal department meetings; consulting with other students about problems; and working on Campaigns with the student union.

-For more information on what activities and experiences to encourage your tutees to record, see page 6 of Student Guidance pack (PDF).
+For more information on what activities and experiences to encourage your tutees to record, see the Student Guidance pack (PDF).

 Map and evidence